jni/git-tutorial/2-working.md

 repo:

 {% highlight console %}
-$ git config --global user.name "Juan Nunez-Iglesias"
+$ git config --global user.name "Your Name"
-$ git config --global user.email "juan.n@unimelb.edu.au"
+$ git config --global user.email "your.name@your.institute.edu"
 {% endhighlight %}

 (The `--global` tag means that this configuration should be used for all your